SOFTS-Arabica turns lower after setting multi-month high

 COCOA

-* Dealers said the market continued to derive support from poor crops in Ivory Coast and Ghana while there was also concern that industrial unrest could slow the flow of beans from Nigeria.
+* Dealers said the market continued to derive support from poor crops in Ivory Coast and Ghana while there was also concern that industrial unrest could slow the flow of Nigerian beans.

+* Nigeria's cocoa harvest is forecast to fall by 4.4% to 296,000 metric tons this year as ageing trees and a lack of access to adequate pesticides lowers yields, commodities exchange AFEX said in a report on Thursday.

 SUGAR